 Health insurance is one of the most important purchases you'll make all year.
-Comparing health plans and finding health insurance quotes and information has never been easy, and in the wake of massive changes wrought by health care reform, you have new rules and terms to learn.
+Comparing health plans and finding health insurance quotes and information has never been easy.

 Take heart, though.
-You have important consumer protections on your side, brought to you by the Affordable Care Act, and with a little know-how and research, you can find a health plan to cover you and your family.
+You have important consumer protections on your side, brought to you by the Affordable Care Act, also known as ObamaCare, which is still in effect for now.
+With a little know-how and research, you can find a health plan to cover you and your family.

-Before 2014, you could buy a health plan at any time of the year.
-But now, except for special circumstances, you can purchase coverage only during the period known as open enrollment.
+Before 2014, you could buy an individual health plan at any time of the year.
+But now, except for special circumstances, you can purchase individual coverage only during the period known as open enrollment.